-Gain the practical skills and experience needed to enter the emerging profession of sports therapy.
-This highly practical course will equip you with a unique set of skills within the field of sports science and prepare you for a rewarding career working with elite and non-elite athletes.
+This highly practical course will equip you with a unique set of skills within the field of sports science and will prepare you for a rewarding career in an exciting and emerging profession.

-On this practical and distinctive course you will gain the skills to work in an exciting and rewarding profession that is currently seeking recognition, regulation and protection in the same way as other allied health professions.
 The course prepares sports science graduates to work as Graduate Sports Therapists, delivering a full set of competencies within the elite and amateur sectors, from soft tissue therapies and joint mobilisations, to pitch-side first aid, taping and strapping.
-Working with teams and individuals, you will have the skills to rehabilitate athletes to full sportsparticipation as well as examine and assess injuries for diagnosis or onward referral.
+You will develop the skills to rehabilitate athletes to full sports participation, as well as examine and assess injuries for diagnosis or referral.

-All learning is acutely focused on acquiring professional skills which means students underpin their studies with placements and practical experience.
-The motivated teaching staff are well connected to the sports industry with experience of working as professional sports therapists and within elite sports settings.
-The university has a strong reputation for the sporting achievements of its students and alumni; as a member of this dynamic and committed community you will have access to first-class facilities to complement your studies.
+All learning is focused on acquiring professional skills, which means that students underpin their studies with placements and practical experience.
+The motivated teaching staff are well connected to the sports industry, with experience of working as professional sports therapists and within elite sports settings.
+The university has a strong reputation for the sporting achievements of its students and alumni; as a member of this dynamic community you will have access to first-class facilities to complement your studies.

 The course is assessed through a range of methods, such as practical exams, portfolios, literature reviews and presentations.
 All sports therapy modules include a practical assessment.

-- you will need at least a 2.2 Honours degree or equivalent in a Sport Science or Sport and Exercise Science or related discipline
+- At least a 2.2 honours degree or equivalent in a sports science, sport and exercise science or related discipline

-- EU and international students need IELTS 6.5 overall (no lessthan 6.0 in writing and 5.5 in any other band) or equivalent
+- EU and international students need IELTS 6.0 overall (no less than 5.5 in writing and in any other band) or equivalent

-- for those without the prerequisite sports science degree we offer a bridging sport and exercise science module.
+- For those without the prerequisite sports science degree we offer a bridging sport and exercise module.
 For more information please contact us

 |Fees - 2017/18 Academic Year